Geometric Arbitrage Theory and Market Dynamics Reloaded: Lagrangian Theory of a Closed Market

+We can now utilize the results from the preceding example to complete Theorem \ref{arbitrageDynamics} for the general case, where forwards are allowed as assets.

-\begin{theorem}[\textbf{No Arbitrage Market Dynamics}] In a closed market satisfying the no-free-lunch-with-vanishing-risk condition, the dynamics for market portfolio strategy and deflators have constant expectations over time.
+\begin{theorem}[\textbf{No Arbitrage Market Dynamics}] In a closed market satisfying the no-free-lunch-with-vanishing-risk condition, the dynamics for market portfolio strategy, deflators and term structures have constant expectations over time.
 More exactly the following identity holds a.s.